 - 2017 Sin Banderas Red Blend ($32, 14.1% ABV): This Yakima Valley red blend is comprised of 67% Syrah, 33% Mourvedre.
 Just six barrels produced.
 Susan recommends hearty fare, such as beef bourguignon.
 She also says it’s great with pizza!
 I might try it with our Beef Shepherds Pie Casserole.

 - 2020 Sin Banderas Yakima Valley Riesling ($24, 12% ABV) comes recommended with Thai food and “the amazing street tacos of Yakima”.
 Sounds like another reason for a trip to the area!
 I’m thinking I will try it with our Indian Butter Chicken tonight.
+After publishing this article, we opened another bottle of their Riesling to pair with our Vegetarian Hatch Chile Enchiladas – delicious combo!
 Three barrels of this wine were produced, with fruit from DuBrul Vineyards.

 About Sin Banderas